Ian-P-McCabe/shirt-color-space/README.md

   - Done

 - Create a convex hull of all the points and see what happens
+  - Done, very easy
+  - Convex hull volume is a metric we can use to show how "colorful" a set of options are
+  -
   - Remove center points to make computation feasible for selecting every combo and scoring via volume

 - Volume of the Solid in Euclidean/CIE2000 Space